Mary Ellen Vore, PT, MSCS

 Clinical Assistant Professor

 Andrew Opett received a Bachelor of Science degree in Biology from SUNY Geneseo (1996), a Bachelor of Science degree in Health Sciences from Nazareth College (2000), and a Master of Science degree in Physical Therapy from Nazareth College (2001).
-He is completed his Doctor of Physical Therapy degree at SUNY Upstate Medical University in August 2012.
-Andrew teaches course content in Human Gross Anatomy, Pathophysiology, Differential Diagnosis and Pharmacology, and laboratory sections for Musculoskeletal Management.
-Andrew also continues to practice outpatient orthopedic physical therapy part time in the Rochester area.
-He is board certified as a clinical specialist in Orthopaedic Physical Therapy by the American Board of Physical Therapy Specialties (ABPTS).
-He is certified as a kinesiotaping practitioner by the Kinesiotaping Association of America.
-Andrew serves as the chair of the Ethics Committee and a member of the Awards Committee for the New York State Physical Therapy Association.
-He has also served as a delegate from the Finger Lakes chapter of the New York State Physical Therapy Association for the last 5 years at the annual delegate assembly.
-Andrew was the recipient of the Nazareth College G.O.L.D.
+He completed his Doctor of Physical Therapy degree at SUNY Upstate Medical University in August 2012.
+Dr. Opett teaches course content in Human Gross Anatomy, Pathophysiology, Differential Diagnosis and Pharmacology, and laboratory sections for Musculoskeletal Management.
+He also continues to practice outpatient orthopedic physical therapy part time in the Rochester area.
+He is board certified as a clinical specialist in Orthopaedic Physical Therapy by the American Board of Physical Therapy Specialties (ABPTS), and as a certified kinesiotaping practitioner by the Kinesiotaping Association of America.
+Dr. Opett serves as the chair of the Ethics Committee and a member of the Awards Committee for the New York State Physical Therapy Association.
+He has also served as a delegate from the Finger Lakes Chapter for the last 8 years to the NYPTA at the annual Delegate Assembly.
+He was also honored as the recipient of the Nazareth College G.O.L.D.
 Award (Graduate of the Last Decade) in 2010.

 Linda Riek, PT, DPT, PhD